dibyajyoti-ganguly/MutliCLI/README.md

 ## Available Scripts & Commands

+Alternatively, you can also run "node 1.js -h" or "node 2.js -h" to list all the available commands that can be executed for that js file.

 ### `node 1.js count <filename>`

 This command counts the number of lines in a specified file.
 Make sure to only use "1.js" in the command as it contains the code for the desired functionality.